Peterpiotr/siguren-documentation/docs/source/maintenance/torque-limiter/tl-inspections-measures.rst

         .. how?

-    2. Ensure torque limiter slips when specified torque setting is exceeded.
+    2. Ensure MS Torque Limiter slips when specified torque setting is exceeded.

         ..
 What if it does not